mesoform/terraform-infrastructure-modules/gcp/secure_swarm_node/README.md

 Each node is configured with:
 * `google_compute_disk` -  persistent storage, with "NVME" as the interface
+* `google_compute_resource_policy` - Creates and attaches a snapshot schedule for the persistent disk.
+Defaults to being run daily at 3:00.
+See [Terraform Documentation](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/compute_resource_policy) for more details.
 * `secure_instance_template` - Instance Template with shielded VM and optionally confidential computing enabled.
   Uses the previously created `google_compute_disk`
 * `google_compute_instance_manager` - Managed Instance Group, with stateful disk set to never delete